rust-lang/reference/src/expressions.md

 * The result of [dereferencing](#the-dereference-operator) an expression with type `Box<T>` and that can also be moved out of.

-Moving out of an lvalue deinitialises that location (if it comes from a local vairable), so that it can't be read from again.
+Moving out of an lvalue deinitializes that location (if it comes from a local variable), so that it can't be read from again.
 In all other cases, trying to use an lvalue in an rvalue context is an error.

 ### Mutability